 Nov.
 9, 2002: Freshman Reggie McNeal led Texas A&M past No. 1-ranked Oklahoma at Kyle Field, 30-26.
 McNeal came off the bench and threw for 191 yards and four touchdowns.
-Terrence Kiel intercepted a Nate Hybl pass with 1:12 left in the game to win it for the Aggies.
+Terrence Kiel intercepted a Nate Hybl pass with 1:12 left in the game to seal the win for the Aggies.
 It was A&M's first upset of a No. 1 team at home.

 Nov.
 9, 1901: Robert B. Williams was born.
 Williams graduated from Texas A&M in 1923 with a degree in civil engineering.
 He was a pilot during World War II and commanded a bomber squadron.
 He led the B-17 raid on factories in Schweinfurt, Germany.
 Williams was one of 29 Aggies who were promoted to the rank of general by the end of WWII.
 He also received the Distinguished Service Cross.

 Nov.
 9, 1950: Gen. Dwight D. Eisenhower, then-president of Columbia University, spoke at the inauguration ceremony for A&M president M. Thomas Harrington.
 The ceremony was held at Kyle Field.

 Harrington served as A&M's president twice.
 His first term lasted from June 3, 1950, to Sept.
 1, 1953.
 His second was from Sept.
 1, 1957, to July 1, 1959.
 He also served as the chancellor for the A&M University System from Sept.
 1, 1953, to Aug.
 31, 1965.